 She feels her back connect with the wall and his fingers are digging into her waist as if he wants to keep her for all eternity, and Merlin, his hand slips underneath her blouse, pushing it up.

 And she loves those little sounds, loves the little signs of life, loves how they lose their mind.
 A tongue slips between her lips and Lucy feels like they are seventeen again, meeting for the first time.
-He has taught her everything.
-She knows now that love indeed is beautiful, that she is capable of loving this greatly.
+He's taught her everything.
+She knows now that love is indeed beautiful, that she's capable of loving this greatly.
 She knows now that books and cleverness serve no one.
 She remembers her mother, her father, and knows in her heart that she could not have saved them, but that she will save herself.

 Her forehead bumps against his and he sort of laughs, lifting her up, kissing her thoroughly, Lucy, finally, finally.

 She's kind of blown away by the perfectness of it all.